raguay/moveToDir-ModalFileManagerExtension/README.md

-# moveToDir-ModalFileManagerExtension
+# moveToDir - A Modal File Manager Extension

-Some commands for moving files around in Modal File Manager
+Some commands for moving files around in Modal File Manager.
+This is a work in progress right now.

+Check out [Modal File Manager](https://github.com/raguay/ModalFileManager) for more details.